pxydn/pxydn/README.md

 ### hi there 👋

-i'm a fullstack developer building mostly in decentralised apps, Bitcoin & Stacks and AI. i speak c#, python, js, swift, typescript but mostly work in JS & TS
+i'm a fullstack developer building mostly in decentralised apps, Bitcoin, Stacks and AI. i speak c#, python, js, swift, typescript but mostly work in JS & TS

 i'm currently working on open-source software @ Ueco Labs that uses the Stacks 2.0 blockchain.